240 – Dress Code

 1. Hair must be a natural hair color.

-5. Barrettes, combs, or other items used to confine or ornament hair must closely approximate the color of the hair or the main color of the uniform shirt or pants.
+6. Barrettes, combs, or other items used to confine or ornament hair must closely approximate the color of the hair or the main color of the uniform shirt or pants.

-6. Length Requirement for Men
+7. Length Requirement for Men

 Hair must not extend further than the top edge of the uniform shirt collar while holding the head erect.
 At the side, it must not extend further than one-third of the distance down from the top of the ear.
+If sideburns are worn, they will be neatly trimmed, will not extend more than three-quarters of an inch beyond the lower edge of the ear, end with a clean shaven horizontal line, and if flared, will not be wider than one and one-half inches at the bottom.

-7. Length Requirement for Women
+8. Length Requirement for Women

 Hair must be neat and not of an excessively long length which would present an unprofessional appearance.
 If wearing a Class A, B, or C uniform, hair must not fall below the yoke line on the back of the shirt.
 Although hair may not be worn in an exaggerated style, it may be braided or pinned in order to comply with length requirements when wearing a uniform.